Why Your Safety Net Is Dropping Messages

 | Transient blips (sub-second) | Immediate retries (default) |

-| Infrastructure outages lasting minutes | Second-level retries (SLR) |
+| Transient failures lasting seconds or minutes | Second-level retries (SLR) with deferral |

 | Extended outages, flood prevention | Circuit breaker |